-Electronic devices that are used as a contribution to classroom learning are permitted at teachers' discretion.
+Electronic devices, such as computers, Chromebooks, tablets, that are used as a contribution to classroom learning are permitted at teachers' discretion.
 Personal electronic devices may not be an interruption to teaching or learning - there is a time and place.
-If electronic devices disrupt the classroom, they may be confiscated and turned in to administrators.
+If electronic devices disrupt the classroom, they can be confiscated and turned in to the office.
+Our goal is for students to use technology to enhance their learning in class.
+Staff will work with students and families to ensure a plan for successful use of technology.